Plains Art Museum is "Celebrating our Creative Community" with the

-Plains Art Museum to open new Katherine Kilbourne Burgum Center for Creativity September 30
+opening of the Katherine Kilbourne Burgum Center for Creativity on

 The Museum is proud to have the Center for Creativity named for the late Katherine Kilbourne Burgum, a pioneering leader, arts advocate, and teacher in North Dakota, and former Dean at North Dakota State University.
 Her children, Doug, Barbara, and the late Brad Burgum, have worked to advance her legacy and impact the entire community.